Skip to main content

 A detailed model of atrial cell electrophysiology.
 (Left): Human atrial cell compartment model schematics, (Right): The RyR2s states Markov model with the four configurations O: open, C: closed, and Inactive states I1 and I2.

 The translation of the sketched currents in the diagrams into mathematical models can be as complex and detailed as we require (see [1]).
-In this post however I would like to use the model presented in [2], which is a simplified and elegant version that serves very well to illustrate what we want in this post.
-The diagram of the currents consideres is shown below:
+In this post however I would like to use the model presented in [2], which is a simplified and elegant version that serves very well to illustrate what I want to discuss here.
+The diagram of the currents is shown below:

 Left: Simplified cell compartment model schematics.
 Right: The RyRs states Markov model with the four configurations O: open, C: closed, and Inactive states I1 and I2.